Decay of tails at equilibrium for FIFO join the shortest queue networks: Markov process background, equilibrium environments and the ansatz

 \subsection{Equilibrium environments and the ansatz}

 In order to state the ansatz, we require some terminology.
 We denote by $\mathcal{E}^{(N,N^{\prime})}$ the projection of the equilibrium measure $\mathcal{E}^{(N)}$ of the $N$-queue system onto the first $N^{\prime}$ queues.
-(Since $X^{(N)}(t)$ is exchangeable when $X^{(N)}(0)$ is, the choice of queues will not matter.)
+[Since $X^{(N)}(t)$ is exchangeable when $X^{(N)}(0)$ is, the choice of queues will not matter.]

-We wish to describe the evolution of individual queues for the limiting process, as $N\rightarrow \infty$.
-For this, we construct a strong Markov process $X^{\mathcal{H}}(t)$, $t\ge 0$, on $S^{(1)}$ as follows.
-Let $\mathcal{H}$ denote a probability measure on $S^{(1)}$, which we refer to as the \emph{environment} of the process $X^{\mathcal{H}}(\cdot)$; we refer to $X^{\mathcal{H}}(\cdot)$ as the associated \emph{cavity process}.
-We define $X^{\mathcal{H}}(\cdot)$ so that \emph{potential arrivals} arrive according to a rate--$D\alpha$ Poisson process.
+We wish to describe the evolution of individual queues for the limiting process, as $N\rightarrow\infty$.
+For this, we construct a strong Markov process $X^{\mathcal{H}}(t)$, $t\ge0$, on $S^{(1)}$.
+We will define $X^{\mathcal{H}}(t)$ similarly to $X^{(1)}(t)$, except that only a fraction of incoming potential arrivals at the queue is permitted to arrive at the queue, with the fraction depending on the current number of jobs there, and with the fraction decreasing as the number of jobs increases.

+We proceed as follows.
+Let $\mathcal{H}$ denote a probability measure on $S^{(1)}$, which we refer to as the \emph{environment} of the process $X^{\mathcal{H}}(\cdot)$; we refer to $X^{\mathcal{H}}(\cdot )$ as the associated \emph{cavity process}.
+We define $X^{\mathcal{H}}(\cdot)$ so that \emph{potential arrivals} arrive according to a rate-$D\alpha$ Poisson process.
 When such a potential arrival to the queue occurs at time $t$, $X^{\mathcal{H}}(t-)$ is compared with the states of $D-1$ independent random variables, each with law $\mathcal{H}$; we refer to these $D-1$ states at a potential arrival as the \emph{comparison states}.
 Choosing from among these $D$ states, the job is assigned to the state with the fewest number of jobs.
 (In case of a tie, each of these states is chosen with equal probability.)
 If the job has chosen the state $X^{\mathcal{H}}(t-)$ at the queue, it then immediately joins the queue; otherwise, the job immediately leaves the system.
 In either case, the independent $D-1$ states employed for this purpose are immediately discarded.
-Jobs in the cavity process $X^{\mathcal{H}}(\cdot)$ have the same service distribution $F(\cdot)$ as in the queueing network and are served according to the FIFO service discipline.
-The number of jobs in $X^{\mathcal{H}}(t)$ will be denoted by $Z^{\mathcal{H}}(t)$, the amount of time the oldest job has already been served by $U^{\mathcal{H}}(\cdot)$ and the residual service time by $S^{\mathcal{H}}(t)$; we will employ $x$, $z$, $u$ and $s$ for the corresponding terms in the state space.